GovindarajL/FS/Netty/Netty Learnings.md

-- From livingbook.manning.com
+From livingbook.manning.com

 **ByteBuffer:-**
   - ByteBuff we are using instead of byte[] since byte buffer is used for faster read and writes and socket channel supports       bytebuff.
+May be byte buffer is efficient for larger files read and write
   - Search google on advantages of byte buffer over

 **Encoders and Decoders in Netty:-**